Department of Computer Science

 CS 3360.
 Computing Systems Fundamentals.

 This course covers fundamental concepts underlying the design and implementation of computing systems.
-It introduces students to problems that reoccur in computing systems and the tools and algorithms used to solve them.
-Topics include performance evaluation, resource management and scheduling, concurrency and synchronization, and communication and networks.
-Prerequisite: [CS 2318 or EE 3420] and CS 3358 both with grades of "C" or better.
+Topics include performance evaluation, queueing systems and scheduling, communication and networks, parallel programming and synchronization.
+Students will explore key concepts, examine critical issues, and study classic solutions across these topics.
+After completing the course, students should be able to describe a variety of problems that reoccur in computing systems, analyze the causes and impacts of those problems, and apply appropriate tools and algorithms to solve them.
+Prerequisite: [CS 2318 or CS 2325 or EE 3320] and CS 3358 with grades of "C" or better.

 Grade Mode: Standard Letter